Romaine lettuce: Origin and etymology

-It apparently reached Western Europe via Rome, as it is called lattuga romana in Italian and laitue romaine in French, both meaning "Roman lettuce" – hence the name "romaine", the common term in North America.
+The lettuce apparently reached Western Europe via Rome, as it is called lattuga romana in Italian and laitue romaine in French, both meaning "Roman lettuce," hence the name "romaine", the common term in North America.

 Cultural significance

-For 3000 years (from at least 2700 BC), lettuce was associated with the ancient Egyptian god of fertility, Min, for its resemblance to the phallus.
+For 3,000 years (from at least 2,700 BC), lettuce was associated with the ancient Egyptian god of fertility, Min, for its resemblance to the phallus.

 Romaine lettuce may be used in the Passover Seder ritual feast as a type of bitter herb.
 It symbolises the bitterness inflicted by the Egyptians while the Israelites were slaves in Egypt.

 The day of 22 Germinal in the French Republican Calendar was dedicated to romaine lettuce, as "Romaine".

 Cuisine

-Romaine is a common salad green, and is the usual lettuce used in Caesar salad.
+Romaine is a common salad green and is the typical lettuce used in Caesar salad.
 Romaine lettuce is commonly used in Middle Eastern cuisine.
 Romaine, like other lettuces, may also be cooked.
 For example, it can be braised or made into soup.
 The thick ribs, especially on the older outer leaves, have a milky fluid that gives the romaine its typically bitter herb taste.

-In North American supermarkets, romaine is widely available year-round.